Review: Kolari Vision IR Chrome filter

 Image quality

 Image quality is what sets this filter apart from apps and software simulations.
-I found it is as good as my camera and lens, with no noticeable fringing, chromatic abortion, noise, or image degradation.
+I found it is as good as my camera and lens, with no noticeable fringing, chromatic aberration, noise, or image degradation.
 In case you can’t guess, I was genuinely staggered by this.

 Even better was I found the editing required for images back on the computer was minimal – a real win.
 That said, while the JPEG files are great in camera, I do recommend editing the RAW files as they can be manipulated a little more.